 Equity is not just the difference between what your house is worth and how much you owe.
 If you are involved in a divorce, then obviously that is a major concern for you.
 You will have to find a way to equalize the marital balance sheet in the course of dividing the assets and debts between the spouses.
 Equity is all about being fair.
 If I may hearken back to my history lessons learned in law school, the English courts were divided into systems, the courts of law, and the courts of chancery.
 In a court of law (originally controlled by the king), one might find justice, but in a court of chancery (originally controlled by the church), one could find equity or fairness, and often a bit of mercy.
 What may be just under the law could well be inequitable under chancery.
-In the context of divorcing couples, equity plays a big part in accomplishing settlement.
+According to a divorce lawyer, in the context of divorcing couples, equity plays a big part in accomplishing settlement.
 When parties are looking to make a fair settlement, it can diminish the acrimony involved in the separation, and it also sets the stage for future interactions on every other issue.

 So what is fair or equitable?